 - (i) a different chromatographic separation system;

 - (ii) a different ionisation technique;

-- (iii) MS/MS;
+- (iii) MS/MS

 - (iv) medium/high resolution MS; or

 - (v) inducing "in-source" fragmentation in LC-MS.

-79. Where the increased sensitivity obtained by scanning a limited mass range or by SIM is essential, the general minimum requirement is for data from two ions of m/z > 200; or three ions of m/z > 100, preferably including the molecular ion.
-For a few analytes, where these minimum requirements may not be achievable, ions with m/z < 100 may also provide supporting evidence.
-However, ions arising from common moieties may be of little use, as are cationised molecules or adducts, such as $[M+NH_4]^+$, formed in LC-MS. Intensity ratios obtained from the more characteristic isotopic ions, e.g. those containing Cl or Br, may be of particular utility.
+78. Where the increased sensitivity obtained by scanning a limited mass range or by SIM is essential, the general minimum requirement is for data from two ions of m/z >200; or three ions of m/z >100, preferably including the molecular ion.
+For a few analytes, where these minimum requirements may not be achievable, ions with m/z <100 may also provide supporting evidence.
+However, ions arising from common moieties may be of little use, as are cationised molecules or adducts, such as $[M+NH_4]^+$, formed in LC-MS. Intensity ratios obtained from the more characteristic isotopic ions, e.g. those containing CI or Br, may be of particular utility.
 The selected diagnostic ions should not exclusively originate from the same part of the parent molecule.

-80. For full scan and SIM the relative intensities of the detected ions, expressed as a percentage of the intensity of the most intense (abundant) ion or transition, should correspond to those of the calibration standard at comparable concentrations and measured under the same conditions.
+79. For full scan and SIM the relative intensities of the detected ions, expressed as a percentage of the intensity of the most intense (abundant) ion or transition, should correspond to those of the calibration standard at comparable concentrations and measured under the same conditions.
 Matrix-matched calibration solutions may need to be employed.
 Table 3 below indicates the maximum tolerances.

-Relative intensity EI-GC-MS CI-GC-MS, GC-MS n ,
+relative for intensities using a range of spectrometric rechniques

-(% of base peak) (relative) LC-MS, LC-MS n
+Relative intensity (% of base peak) El-GC-MS (relative) CI-GC-MS, GC-MS n , LC-MS, LC-MS n (relative)

-(relative)

 50 % ± 10 % ± 20 %

-20 % to 50 % ±15 % ± 25 %
+20 % to 50 % ± 15 % ± 25 %

 10 % to 20 % ± 20 % ± 30 %

-≤10% ± 50 % ± 50 %
+≤ 10% ± 50 % ± 50 %

-Table 3.Recommended maximum permitted tolerances for relative ionintensities using a range of spectrometric techniques 2
+Table 3.
+Recommended maximum permitted tolerances for

+relative ion intensities using a range of spectrometric techniques 3

 Larger tolerances are more likely to lead to a larger percentage of false positive results.
-Likewise, if the tolerances are decreased, then the likelihood of false negatives increases3.
+Likewise, if the tolerances are decreased, then the likelihood of false negatives increases4.
 The relative intensities of diagnostic ions and/or precursor/product ion pairs have to be identified by comparing spectra or by integrating the signals of the single mass traces.

 When full scan spectra are recorded in single mass spectrometry, a minimum of four ions should be present with a relative intensity of $\geq 10\%$ of the base peak.
 The molecular ion must be included if it is present in the reference spectrum with a relative intensity of $\geq 10\%$.
 At least four ions should lie within the maximum permitted tolerances for the relative ion intensities (Table 3).
-Computeraided library searching may be used.
+Computer-aided library searching may be used.
 In this case, the comparison of mass spectral data in the test samples with that of the calibration solution has to exceed a critical match factor.
 This factor should be determined during method validation for every analyte.
 Variability in the spectra caused by the sample matrix and the detector performance must be checked.